amirvhd/simplx_ood/README.md

 # SN-SimplEx

 This repository is for the Explaining latent representation of distance-aware model.
 This repository is based on the [SimplEx](https://github.com/JonathanCrabbe/Simplex) repository.
-The original SImplEx is taken from the original code.
+The original SimplEx is taken from the original code.

 ## Table of contents